mongodb/genny/docs/using.md

 Genny outputs to `./build/WorkloadOutput`.
 When running Genny for the first time, you should see two outputs in that directory:

 -   `CedarMetrics` - a directory full of FTDC files, where each file corresponds to a single time-series metric for a single operation.
 For more details about the format and contents of these FTDC files, see our tool-agnostic documentation [here](https://github.com/10gen/performance-tooling-docs/blob/main/getting_started/intrarun_data_generation.md).
+NOTE: this FTDC is different from the [MongoDB server Full Time Diagnostic Data Capture](https://www.mongodb.com/docs/manual/administration/analyzing-mongodb-performance/#full-time-diagnostic-data-capture).
 -   `workload` - a directory containing the preprocessed workload.
 Learn more about the preprocessor [here](#org2078b23).

 If you run Genny and the `CedarMetrics` directory already exists, it will be moved to `CedarMetrics-<current_time>` to avoid overwriting results.
 The preprocessed workload will be deposited into the `workload` directory, possibly overwriting the existing one.
 (Or you may end up with multiple workloads in the directory, if they have different names.
 This has no impact on execution.)